Density of positive closed currents, a theory of non-generic intersections

 The permutations of factors in $X^m$ induce bi-holomorphic self-maps on $\overline\E_m$ which preserve the fibers of $\pi_0:\overline \E_m\to X$.
 Since $S=\pi_0^*(T_1\curlywedge\ldots\curlywedge T_m)$ these bi-holomorphic maps also preserve $\S$.
 Hence, the wedge-product $T_1\curlywedge\ldots\curlywedge T_m$ is symmetric with respect to $T_1,\ldots,T_m$.

 Let $T$ be a positive closed $(p,p)$-current and $T'$ a positive closed $(1,1)$-current with bounded local potentials.
-According to Bedford-Taylor \cite{BedfordTaylor}, we can define the wedge-product $T'\wedge T$ by $T'\wedge T:=\ddc(uT)$ when $u$ is a local potential of $T'$ which is a bounded psh function, see also Chern-Levine-Nirenberg \cite{ChernLevineNirenberg}, Demailly \cite{Demailly3} and \cite{FornaessSibony}.
+We can define the wedge-product $T'\wedge T$ by $T'\wedge T:=\ddc(uT)$ when $u$ is a local potential of $T'$ which is a bounded psh function, see e.g. \cite{Demailly3,FornaessSibony}.
 The definition does not depend on the choice of $u$ and therefore extends to the global setting.
 This wedge-product gives a positive closed $(p+1,p+1)$-current.

 When $T_1,\ldots,T_{m-1}$ are of bidegree $(1,1)$ and have locally bounded potentials, we can define $T_1\wedge\ldots\wedge T_m$ by induction.
 The following result compares this wedge-product with the definition given above.
 The proposition holds for currents with bounded local potentials but the proof in that case is more technical.